Sunday, December 18, 2016

 Tuesday, September 27, 2016

-In yet another botched blood transfusion case, six Thalassemia-affected children were taken seriously ill after being transfused with blood at District Headquarters Hospital in Nayagarh district.
+In yet another botched blood transfusion case, six Thalassemia-affected children were taken seriously ill after being transfused with blood at District Headquarters Hospital in Nayagarh district, India.

 Similar incidents have been reported from Burla hospital and Balasore District Headquarters Hospital.
 Two patients at Burla had been given HIV positive and Hepatitis B positive blood, and a three year girl child had been given Hepatitis C blood.

 India has been a mecca of “medical cruises” as American and other patients without adequate medical coverage found they could both vacation in India and have a hip replaced for less than the cost of their insurance deductible at home.
-But in the past 2 years, over 2,200 patients in India have contracted HIV from blood transfusions.
+But in just 2 recent years, over 2,200 patients in India contracted HIV from blood transfusions.

 Tuesday, September 20, 2016